juicedata/juicefs/docs/en/faq.md

 Different types of JuiceFS clients have different ways to obtain logs.
 For details, please refer to ["Client log"](administration/fault_diagnosis_and_analysis.md#client-log) document.

+### Can JuiceFS directly read files that already exist in object storage?

+JuiceFS cannot directly read files that already exist in object storage.
+Although JuiceFS typically uses object storage as the data storage layer, it is not a tool for accessing object storage in the traditional sense.
+You can refer to the [technical architecture](introduction/architecture.md) documentation for more details.

+If you want to migrate existing data in an object storage bucket to JuiceFS, you can use [`JuiceFS Sync`](guide/sync.md).

+### How can I combine multiple servers into a single JuiceFS file system for use?

+No, while JuiceFS supports using local disks or SFTP as the underlying storage, it does not interfere with the logical structure management of the underlying storage.
+If you wish to consolidate storage space from multiple servers, you may consider using MinIO or Ceph to create an object storage cluster, and then create a JuiceFS file system on top of it.

 ## Metadata Related Questions

 ### Does support Redis in Sentinel or Cluster-mode as the metadata engine for JuiceFS?